mschettewi/Kitesurfer-Detection/README.md

 ## Video Inference

-We can similarly label kitesurfers in an image by labeling each frame individually.
+We can similarly label kitesurfers in a video by labeling each frame individually.
 This video feed was taken from a live beach cam found at this [link](https://www.youtube.com/watch?v=fOwd-xu3P_Y).
 The video quality is particularly bad in this video and we see the kite lags between frames.